Loren Dykes

 Loren Dykes MBE (born 5 February 1988) is a football coach and player who is the assistant coach for Bristol City and a player for Cardiff City and the Wales women's national football team.

 Dykes began her playing career as a winger or forward before being converted into a full-back.
 She won her 100th cap for Wales on 4 April 2019, in a friendly against the Czech Republic, at Rodney Parade in Newport.

 Early life

 Dykes attended Cwmtawe Community School and also played for Llanelli Reds.

 Club career

 Dykes started with Cardiff City Ladies and featured in the UEFA Women's Cup with the Bluebirds, before signing for Bristol Academy during 2008–09.

 Dykes played in the 2011 FA Women's Cup final as a winger, then in the 2013 final having retrained as a right-back.
 Bristol lost both finals to Arsenal.

 In July 2020, Dykes announced that she would retire from playing club football and transition into her coaching career; however, she would remain available for selection for her national team.
+Dykes retired from playing professional football in February 2021.